Rugrats: Development

-Rugrats was formed by the then-husband-and-wife duo of Gábor Csupó and Arlene Klasky, along with Paul Germain in the summer of 1989.
-Klasky Csupo had a major animation firm at the time which also provided services for commercials and music videos.
-Klasky, Csupó, and Germain were also animating The Simpsons for Matt Groening at the time, which they would continue to do until 1992 when the series' producer James L. Brooks and his company Gracie Films switched domestic production to Film Roman.
-The trio decided to create their own series in reaction to a proclamation by the children's cable network Nickelodeon that they were to launch their own line of animated series, which would be later called "Nicktoons".
+Rugrats was created by the then-husband-and-wife duo of Gábor Csupó and Arlene Klasky, along with Paul Germain in the summer of 1989.
+At the time, the duo's production company, Klasky Csupo, was a major animation firm, which also provided services for commercials and music videos, while Paul Germain was an associate producer for Gracie Films.
+Klasky Csupo also animated The Simpsons, itself created by Matt Groening and produced by Gracie Films, at the time, which they would continue to do until 1992 when Grace Films switched domestic production to Film Roman.
+The trio decided to create their own series in reaction to a proclamation by the children's cable network Nickelodeon that they were to launch their own line of animated series, which would be subsequently called "Nicktoons".
 The network's Vice President of Animation Vanessa Coffey approached them to create a pilot for their new series.
-With the comedic stimulation branching from the antics of Klasky and Csupó's infant children and pulling inspiration from The Beatles, the 61/2–minute pilot episode, "Tommy Pickles and the Great White Thing" (which never aired), was released on DVD by Paramount Home Entertainment in 2001.
+With the comedic stimulation branching from the antics of Klasky and Csupó's infant children and pulling inspiration from The Beatles, the 61/2–minute pilot episode, "Tommy Pickles and the Great White Thing" (which never aired) was created.

 Peter Chung, along with Klasky and Csupó, co-designed the characters and directed the series pilot, as well as the opening sequence.
 In a Decider article, Chung said, "He [Gábor] wanted the babies to be 'strange' instead of 'cute.'"
 The production was completed in 1990, and they submitted it to Nickelodeon, who tested it with an audience of children.
 The feedback for the pilot episode was primarily positive.
-With that, Coffey and then-network president Geraldine Laybourne approved of and bought the series and sent it into production.
+With that, Coffey and then-network president Geraldine Laybourne greenlit the series.
 Chuckie and Angelica were added as characters.
 Following the success of its first season, Nickelodeon renewed the series for its second season in November 1991.

 Germain, who felt that the series needed a bully, based Angelica on a girl bully from his childhood and decided the character would be a spoiled brat.
 Klasky initially disliked Angelica and also protested her actions in episodes like "Barbecue Story", where she throws Tommy's ball over the fence.
 In a New Yorker article, Klasky said, "I think she's a bully.
 I never liked Angelica."
-Klasky disdained Angelica and never fully approved of her character development.
-Angelica became problematic for some Rugrats staff.
+Klasky never fully approved of Angelica's character development.
+In addition, Angelica became problematic for some Rugrats staff.
 When her voice actress, Cheryl Chase, had problems portraying a mean Angelica, Steve Viksten, one of the writers, would mention that Angelica was the series' J. R. Ewing.
 After seeing Angelica in The Rugrats Movie, Klasky commented, "I think she's great for the show; I love Angelica."